Is smoking a joint properly so easy that anyone can do it? The simple answer is YES!

 2. Roll it Up

 The second step to smoking a joint is rolling one.
 If you have absolutely no experience smoking weed, the best way to start is with a joint.
 Why?
 Because smoking weed out of a bong or other device can deliver quite a potent punch.
-It is impossible to overdose from marijuana, but there is such a thing as getting too stoned.
-It’s called ‘greening out.’
+It is impossible to overdose from weed, but getting too high can be uncomfortable, especially for beginners.
+Start slow and take it from there.

 A few key points for the first time roller:

 - Bigger is better.
 Yes, everyone loves smoking big blunts, but they are also much more comfortable to roll.
-Large, thick rolling papers are much more damage resistant than the small cigarette papers.
+Large, thick rolling papers are much more damage-resistant than small cigarette papers.

 - Dry hands are a vital aspect of handling both weed and rolling papers.
-If you find yourself getting nervous, and your palms start sweating, just take a break.
+If you find yourself getting nervous and your palms start sweating, take a break.
 There is no easier way to ruin a joint than with sweaty hands.

 3. Light it up!